ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #options-update-access-request}

 ZONE_ID
-:   The ID of the owner zone.
+:   The ID of the owner's zone.

 REQUEST_ID
-:   The ID of access request.
+:   The ID of the access request.

 --action value
 :   The action applies to the access request.
 Valid values: "APPROVE", "REJECT", "REVOKE".